 Voices heard in the program:

-Charles Fuller is a playwright who won the Pulitzer Prize in drama for “A Soldier’s Play.”
+Charles Fuller (1939-2022) was an American playwright who won the Pulitzer Prize in drama for “A Soldier’s Play.”

 Samuel Hart Jones, Jr. is a great-grandson of the Hon.
 Samuel Beecher Hart, whose efforts resulted in the All Wars Memorial.